-Gretchen Van HoesenAdjunct Professor of Harp
+Gretchen Van HoesenAdjunct Professor, Harp

 Mary Pappert School of Music